lauslim12/attendance/README.md

 cp .env.example .env
 ```

-- For the JWS, you have to generate a public-private key pair by yourself.
+- For the JWS, you have to generate a public-private key pair by yourself for the first time.
 Do so by using the provided script:

 ```bash
 yarn genkeys